The primary focus of Tommie Copper, Inc. is compression apparel.

 Tommie Copper Shoulder Support T-Shirt

 I, also, tried out their shoulder centric compression support t-shirt.
 This shirt is designed to help relieve thoracic back pain caused by poor posture.
 This shirt would be great to help keep your posture while sitting behind a desk at the office all day, and since it is a compression shirt, it could go under a button-up shirt effortless to stay professional.

 I would say to wear it on its own, but the design of the shoulder centric support has some huge seams over the entire shoulder girdle and looks a little interesting from the backside and every time I wear it I get inundated with questions about it.
 From some people, I know, and others I don’t.
-If you’re okay answering questions about your shirt all day, then go for it, but otherwise just wearing it as an undershirt will be sure to help keep your posture in check and, in turn, help your back, without all the unsolicited questions.
+If you’re okay answering questions about your shirt all day, then go for it, but otherwise just wearing it as an undershirt will be sure to help keep your posture in check and, in turn, improve your back, without all the unsolicited questions.

 I like that it has UPF 50+ for being active outdoors (apparently right about when you turn 25 is when you realize that you really should listen to your mom and worry about sun protection) and with the posture support of this shirt, I think it would be great on a hiking or backpacking trip.
 Regrettably, this particular shirt isn’t very breathable.

-I mean it’s hot in Vegas right now, so anything I wear feels like I am getting a bear hug from Satan himself, but this shirt just doesn’t allow even a small breeze to reach my body.
+I mean it’s hot in Vegas right now, so anything I wear feels like I am getting a bear hug from Satan himself.
+But this shirt doesn’t allow even a small breeze to reach my body.
 I also wore it to my gym that has a Big Ass Fan above the weight area and couldn’t feel the airflow on my back in the least, which is usually pretty much the only relief during a heavy lift.
 That was easily the sweatiest dead-lift day in my life, with sweat just dripping down my back with every movement.